Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q: What do we need to do to copy data to the DCC?

 A: Contact your center liaison so we understand your specific needs, upload your release-ready data with a descriptive top-level folder name, and iteratively annotate and validate your data as new metadata standards are released by the working groups with the [Data Curator App](https://www.synapse.org/#!Wiki:syn20681266/ENTITY) or the API.
 Details on how to upload your data can be found in the [Step 1 - Upload Your Data](step-1) section of these docs.
+You must be a [certified user on Synapse](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html#certified-users) to be able to upload and annotate your data.

 <br/>